Question: What is ICC's position on internet security?

 user name and password on a public computer.
 Users should take care

 when choosing and protecting their passwords.
-See help password
+See "help password"

 for more information.